Obi-Wan3/OB13-Cogs/README.md

 ```

 # Contact
 Feel free to DM me on Discord at Obi-Wan3#0003.
-You can also find me in the Red & Cog Support servers.
-If you have any suggestions, or found any bugs, open an issue or make a PR!
+You can also find me in the [Red](https://discord.gg/red) & [Cog Support](https://discord.gg/GET4DVk) servers.
+If you have any suggestions, or found any bugs, open an issue!
+If you would like to contribute, please talk to me first before opening a PR.